nestauk/ds-cookiecutter/docs/structure.md

 ## Project configuration

-Once you have spun up your project, you will need to configure it for use.
-This will require setting up some of the tools described below.
-While the cookiecutter sets up the project structure and will activate the git repo in the project folder, nothing else will be automatically activated.
-You will need to:
+Depending on your choice of `autosetup` the cookiecutter will either stop at establishing the project structure, or it will do the following for you:

 1. Set up your virtual environment using your selected tool, such as `uv`, `poetry`, or `conda`.
-2. Set up pre-commit using `pre-commit install --install-hooks`.
+2. Set up pre-commit and install the hooks specified in `.pre-commit-config.yaml`.
-3. Activate `direnv` if you need environment variables in your shell, using `direnv allow`.
+3. Run `direnv allow` in context of the project so that the `.env` and `.envrc` files are automatically loaded (importing environment variables and activating the relevant virtual environment).
+4. Set up the `git` repository using `git init` and create the initial commit on `main` and `dev` branches.
+5. Force push the initial commit to the remote repository (if specified) using `git push -u origin main` and `git push -u origin dev`.

-All of these steps are required after a cookiecutter is setup, but critically, are the first steps we should take when working in any repository, whether it's a new project or a clone of a colleague's!
+These steps can be completed manually if the `autosetup` option was not used.
+Critically, they (with the exception of the `git` parts when cloning a repo) are the first steps we should take when working in any repository, whether it's a new project or a clone of a colleague's!

+**The following sections are potentially outdated but go into greater detail about the steps above.
+**

 ## Git hooks